Train safety system failed before fatal crash, investigators say

 The train with the failed sanding system was travelling west to Aberystwyth.

-It was supposed to stop inside a loop to allow an eastbound train to pass on the single track.
+It was supposed to stop inside a loop to allow an eastbound train to pass on the single track section of the Cambrian line.

 Initial analysis of the on-board data recorder shows the driver applied the brakes as the train neared the loop, during which time the wheels began to slide.